o-minimal GAGA and a conjecture of Griffiths: definable complex analytic spaces

+\begin{cor} For $X$ a basic definable complex analytic space and $x\in X$, the stalk $\O_{X,x}$ is an excellent ring. \end{cor} \begin{proof} As $\O_{X,x}$ is a quotient of $\O_{\C^n,x}$, it suffices to take $X=\C^n$ \cite[\href{https://stacks.math.columbia.edu/tag/07QU}{Tag 07QU}]{stacks-project}.
+The previous two lemmas then imply that $\O_{\C^n,x}$ is regular, since regularity of Noetherian local rings can be checked on completions.
+Using \cite[Theorem 102]{matsumura} and the fact that derivatives of definable holomorphic functions are definable, the claim follows. \end{proof}

-\begin{proof}[Proof of Theorem \ref{anfaithful}(2)]
+\begin{proof}[Proof of Theorem \ref{basicanfaithful}]

 Sheafification in the analytic topology is exact and tensor products are always right exact, so it is sufficient to prove left-exactness of the tensor product.
 Suppose that $0\ra E \ra F$ is an exact sequence of definable coherent sheaves.
-Then we get an injection of stalks $0\ra E_p\ra F_p$ for $p\in X$.
-Now to show that $E^{\an}$ injects into $F^{\an}$ it is sufficient to prove that $E^{\an}_p$ injects into $F^{\an}_p$.
-Note that $E^{\an}_p \cong E_p\otimes_{\O_{X,p}} \O^{\an}_{X,p}$.
-Since the completions of $\O_{X,p}$ and $\O^{\an}_{X,p}$ are canonically isomorphic by Lemma \ref{isoco}, and the rings are both Noetherian by Lemma \ref{noetherian}, it follows that tensor product is exact on finitely generated modules.
-The claim therefore follows. \end{proof}
+Then we get an injection of stalks $0\ra E_x\ra F_x$ for $x\in X$.
+To show that $E^{\an}$ injects into $F^{\an}$ it is sufficient to prove that $E^{\an}_x$ injects into $F^{\an}_x$.
+Note that $E^{\an}_x \cong E_x\otimes_{\O_{X,x}} \O^{\an}_{X,x}$.
+Since both $\O_{X,x}$ and $\O^{\an}_{X,x}$ are Noetherian local rings by Lemma \ref{noetherian}, the completion is faithfully flat \cite[\href{https://stacks.math.columbia.edu/tag/00MC}{Tag 00MC}]{stacks-project}.
+Since they have isomorphic completions by Lemma \ref{isoco}, claim (1) follows.